devopstechnetwork/pamu/README.md

-# pam-pptpm
+# pamu
-NetIQ Privileged Account Manager: Publish packages from an ISO to a local Package Manager
+NetIQ Privileged Account Manager Utility:
+- Publish packages from an ISO to a local Package Manager